Bbona112/cg-project1/README.md

 python sphericalgame.py
 ```

-This will open the VPython 3D viewer where you can interact with the simulation.
+This will open the VPython 3D viewer where you can interact with the simulation

 ---